IDRC has moved to St Pauls EC4M 7BQ

 Hickman says as well as for hearings and events, he envisages the premises being used as occasional working space by arbitrators and mediators who may not have offices or chambers in London.

 He says that in selecting the premises and deciding on renovations, the centre has taken account of feedback given on the current premises over the years.
-“Let’s hope we’ll be able to celebrate the opening with a big party over the summer,” he adds.

-“It will be great to be in a more modern building with better ventilation and climate control,” she says.
+“It is be great to be in a more modern building with better ventilation and climate control,” she says.
 “This is of the essence in a post-covid environment where we want to make sure staff feel safe and comfortable.”

 “Moving is a great opportunity for a ‘spring clean’ and coincides with the shift away from paper embedded in the 2020 LCIA rules,” she says.
 “We are actively looking at how to make the office greener and more sustainable – by providing bicycle parking for example.”